robertkovacs/Literate/Literate.md

                      "@add_css", "@overwrite_css", "@colorscheme", "@include"];
 ```

-I also need to keep track of the current section that is being parsed, and the current block that
+We also need to keep track of the current section that is being parsed, and the
-is being parsed, because the parser is going through the file one line at a time.
-I'll also define
+current block that is being parsed, because the parser is going through the file
-the current change being parsed.
+one line at a time.
+We'll also define the current change being parsed.

 #### Initialize some variables +=
 ```d